matochichap/algobuddy/user-service/README.md

 ## Service Description

-The User Service is responsible for user authentication, authorization, and profile management in the PeerPrep platform.
+The User Service is responsible for user authentication, authorization, and profile management in the AlgoBuddy platform.
 It handles Google OAuth 2.0 authentication, JWT token generation and validation, user CRUD operations, and maintains user sessions using refresh tokens stored in MongoDB.

 ## Architecture and Dependencies